 - You can add constraints via copy-paste in Advanced Mode

-- Depending on the elements of each plan, it may be more efficient to merge 3 exports in Excel and create a new plan from Excel import:
+- Depending on the elements of each model, it may be more efficient to merge 3 exports in Excel and create a new asset from Excel import: